UniversalAnaphora/UniversalAnaphora/UA_CONLL_U_proposal_amir.md

   * Both types of information are combined
   * Singletons can be expressed by an unrepeated index
   * Note that coref scorers don't have to be disturbed by entity types, since technically we could consider `place-1` to be a monolithic ID, which is just as unique as `1` across mentions
+  * Names for key-value annotations can be specified at the top of the document following the CoNLL-U-plus `# global.` format
+    * Here `# global.Entity` specifies the annotation names inside `Entity` annotations, indicating that "place" is the value of an annotation called `entity`
+    * The special value `GRP` indicates that this position in the string is reserved for the coreference group ID

 ```
 # newdoc id = GUM_voyage_tulsa
+# global.Entity = entity-GRP
 1	Tulsa	_	_	_	_	_	_	_	Entity=(place-1)
 2	Tulsa	_	_	_	_	_	_	_	Entity=(place-1)
 3	is	_	_	_	_	_	_	_	_